-Compliance Officer.
+- 4. Effective Lines of Communication.
+The Hospital has established and implemented effective lines of communication, ensuring confidentiality, between the Chief Compliance Officer, members of the Compliance Committee and the Hospital's employees, managers and the Board of Trustees.
+The lines of communication are accessible to all Affected Individuals and all patients receiving services from the Hospital. - Affected Individuals are required to report suspected misconduct, possible violations of Federal or State laws or regulations, or possible violations of the Compliance Program to the Chief Compliance Officer.
 Affected Individuals may report anonymously, if they so choose (by way of the Hotline or otherwise).
-In addition, all good faith calls to the Hotline will be kept confidential, whether requested or not, unless the matter is turned over to law enforcement.

-- 5. Disciplinary Policies to Encourage Good Faith Participation in the Compliance Program.
+In addition, all reports will be kept confidential, whether requested or not, unless the matter is subject to a disciplinary proceeding, referred to or under investigation by the NY State Medicaid Fraud Control Unit (MFCU), the Office of Medicaid Inspector General (OMIG) or law enforcement, or if disclosure is a requirement in connection with a legal proceeding. - 5.
+Disciplinary Standards to Encourage Good Faith Participation in the Compliance Program.
 The Hospital has established well-publicized disciplinary standards to encourage good faith participation in the Compliance Program by all Affected Individuals.
 Affected Individuals will be subject to disciplinary action if they fail to comply with any applicable laws or regulations, or any aspect of the Compliance Program.
-This includes: - Authorizing or participating in actions that violate federal and/or state laws and regulations, the Code of Conduct, Compliance Standards or applicable departmental compliance protocols; - Failing to report a violation, or suspected violation, of federal and/or state laws and regulations, the Code of Conduct, Compliance Standards or applicable departmental compliance protocols; - Encouraging, directing, facilitating or permitting either actively or passively non-compliant behavior; - Refusing to cooperate in the investigation of a potential violation or resolution of a compliance issue; and - Intimidating or retaliating against an individual for reporting a compliance violation or otherwise participating in the Compliance Program.
+This includes: - Failure to report suspected problems; - Participating in non-compliant behavior; - Encouraging, directing, facilitating or permitting either actively or passively non-compliant behavior; - Failure by a violator's supervisor(s) to detect and report a compliance violation, if such failure reflects inadequate supervision or lack of oversight; - Refusal to cooperate in the investigation of a potential violation; and - Retaliation against, or intimidation of, an individual for his or her good faith participation in the Program.